palaashatri/genesis-ems/1_Requirements/readme.md

 Employee management systems are costly, requiring lot of administrative work, patience and time.
 If the employee management system is down or causing some errors, it hugely impacts the Human resources and finance department.
 ### Oppurtunities
 Voice assist and virtual assistant can be incorporated to give a better user experience.
+Biometric scan and facial reconisation can also provide a seamless and hassle free experience.
 ### Threats